sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 Expectations for invocations of doubled methods ("method must be called with specified arguments", "method must not be called", etc.) can be configured using the mock object's ``expects()`` method.

+.. admonition:: Note

+    Since PHPUnit 12.5, a notice is emitted when no expectations are configured for a mock object.
+    The ``AllowMockObjectsWithoutExpectations`` attribute can be used to opt out of the check that emits this notice.

 ``createMockForIntersectionOfInterfaces()``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^